FI-modules and stability for representations of symmetric groups

-The results of \cite{Ch} not only show that $H^i(\Conf_n(M);\Q)$ is representation stable, but provide an explicit stable range.
-In this section we strengthen those results by computing explicit bound on the stability degree for the FI-module $H^i(\Conf(M);\Q)$, which let us improve Church's stable range.
+The results of Church~\cite{Ch} not only show that $H^i(\Conf_n(M);\Q)$ is representation stable, but they provide an explicit stable range.
+In this section we strengthen those results by computing explicit bounds on the stability degree for the FI-module $H^i(\Conf(M);\Q)$, which let us improve Church's stable range.

 Recall from Definition~\ref{def:injectivitydegree} that we divided the notion of stability degree into \emph{injectivity degree} and \emph{surjectivity degree}.
-For succinctness, we say that an FI-module has \emph{stability type} $(M,N)$ if it has injectivity degree $\leq M$ and surjectivity degree $\leq N$; note this implies it has stability degree $\leq \max(M,N)$.
-We recall that when $V$ is an $\FIsharp$-module, whence of the form $\bigoplus M(W)$, the injectivity degree of $V$ is $0$ by Proposition~\ref{pr:stabdegprojective}.
+For succinctness, for an FI-module $V$ we write $V\stabT (A,B)$ if $\injD(V)\leq A$ and $\surjD(V)\leq B$; this implies $\stabD(V)\leq \max(A,B)$.